 Idli Batter Dal Rice Ratio

-Now the next thing is to determine the best ratio for dal to rice.
+The next step is to determine the best ratio of dal to rice.
 The ratio of dal to rice is 1:4.

-You can make batter with 1:3 dal to rice ratio too, however the idli is not as soft as with the 1:4 ratio.
+You can also make batter with a 1:3 dal-to-rice ratio; however, the idlis are not as soft as with the 1:4 ratio.

 Rinse the rice until the water runs clear.
 Then soak the idly rice in a bowl with enough water.